valenber/sys-config/README.md

 ### Touchpad config
-In order to contrl the touchpad configuration we need to have `libinput` package installed in the system.
+In order to control the touchpad configuration we need to have `libinput` package installed in the system.
 Then configuration is done by editing `/usr/share/X11/xorg.conf.d/40-libinput.conf` file.
 Each section is responsible for specific device in our system and we can add Option line to change default configuration e.g.:
 ```
  Section "InputClass"
       Identifier "libinput touchpad catchall"